Expert tier · Legal / Compliance

 Expert tiera small fraction of a first-year associate (research-only scope) salary

-VRAX-01 costs a small fraction of what a senior first-year associate (research-only scope) costs.
-A senior first-year associate (research-only scope) runs $20–30K/month fully loaded, and we don’t price against that — VRAX-01 doesn’t do what a senior person does.
+VRAX-01 costs a small fraction of what a first-year associate (research-only scope) costs.
+A first-year associate (research-only scope) runs $9–18K/month fully loaded, and we don’t price against that — VRAX-01 doesn’t do what the person in that role does.
 VRAX-01 does the daily work that should already be in your inbox by Monday morning: the briefings, the structured first drafts, the early-warning monitors, the analysis that surfaces the question worth thinking about.
-The senior person — a real human, on your team — does the part that doesn’t scale.
+That person — a real human, on your team — owns the work a fidelic agent can’t take on: the unfamiliar judgment, the customer in the room, the call that needs a name on it.
 You can keep both.
 That’s the point.
+Agency hiring speed, without the agency price.
 See the math on /pricing.

 Terms